 In May 2014, the IASB issued IFRS 15 - Revenue from Contracts with Customers, which supersedes IAS 18 - Revenue, IAS 11 - Construction Contracts and other interpretive guidance associated with revenue recognition.
 IFRS 15 provides a single, principles-based five-step model to be applied to all contracts with customers to determine how and when an entity should recognize revenue.
 The standard also provides guidance on whether revenue should be recognized at a point in time or over time as well as requirements for more informative, relevant disclosures.
 IFRS 15 is effective for annual periods beginning on or after January 1, 2018, with earlier adoption permitted.
-The Company is currently evaluating the impact of IFRS 15 on its financial statements, and plans to adopt the new standard on the required effective date.
+The Company has completed an assessment of the impact that the initial application of IFRS 15 will have on its financial statements, and does not expect that there will be a significant impact, other than additional required disclosures.
+The Company intends to adopt IFRS 15 in its financial statements for the annual period beginning on October 1, 2018.